mlaursen/react-md/packages/documentation/src/guides/customizing-your-theme.md

 What if you want to only include the dark theme when a specific class has been toggled (like this documentation site) or only if the user has enabled the dark theme in their OS?
-Luckily, `react-md` provides a `rmd-theme-dark` mixin that will do that for you!
+Luckily, `react-md` provides `rmd-theme-light` and `rmd-theme-dark` mixins that will do that for you!
+If you have the `$rmd-theme-light` left as the default `true`, use the `rmd-theme-dark` mixin to conditionally apply the dark theme.

 ```scss
 @import "~react-md/dist/react-md";